binnes/esp8266Workshop/docs/part1/WIFI.md

 - In the **setup()** function initialise the library, usually with a begin() call and/or setting parameters
 - In the **loop()** function access features of the library

+!!!Note
-*Note*: *If you finish early jump back to step 3 to add the additional functionality
+    If you finish early jump back to step 3 to add the additional functionality